Search Results :

 • Enable Redirect to IDP from WordPress Login Page option.

-Login-optin 2 - WordPress SAML SSO
+Login-optin 2 - SAML SSO for WordPress

 NOTE: Please enable the Backdoor login and note down the backdoor URL.
 This will allow you to access the WordPress login page in case you get locked out of the IDP login.